tumut/coptic-nt/README.md

 ## License

-As can be gathered from his article, "The Sahidic Coptic New Testament with Parallel Greek" (linked above):
+As can be gathered from J. Warren Wells' article, "The Sahidic Coptic New Testament with Parallel Greek" (linked above):

 > Copyright ©2000-2006 by J. Warren Wells.
 All rights reserved.
 Editor's written permission required to reprint.

----
+### Specifics

 Coptic SCRIPTORIUM provides a license for the Sahidica New Testament obtained from his original website. (http://kami.to.md/index.php?topic=50.msg204)